 However, if your picky eater has been omitting whole food groups (specifically fruits & vegetables) for a long period of time (1+ months), you will likely need to temporarily support them with a multivitamin while they learn to overcome this challenge.

-Now, if they’re omitting food groups other than fruits/veggies (or if they are vegetarian/vegan), I tend to lean more towards offering specific supplements that tackle the specific nutrient needs, rather than a general multivitamin with lose doses of each vitamin type (which may or may not even solve the entire problem to begin with)
+Now, if they’re omitting food groups other than fruits/veggies (or if they’re vegetarian/vegan), I tend to lean more towards offering specific supplements that tackle the specific nutrient needs, rather than a general multivitamin with low doses of each vitamin type (which may or may not even solve the entire problem to begin with).

 Abnormal Growth Patterns

 If your child has a small appetite, it may not be anything to initially worry about, considering that your child is likely eating as much as their appetite will permit.
-However, if your child is experiencing declining or stagnant growth on their growth curve, it could mean that they’re not absorbing nutrients (digestive/medical issues like celiac) or they’re appetite is low due to a mineral deficiency.
+However, if your child is experiencing declining or stagnant growth on their growth curve, it could mean that they’re not absorbing all the nutrients they need (think digestive/medical issues like celiac) or they’re appetite is low due to a mineral deficiency.
 The biggest red flag to watch for is iron if your child is losing weight.
-Your doctor may advise you to take a multivitamin with iron or a separate iron supplement to ensure nutrient needs are being met.
+Your doctor may advise you to take a multivitamin with iron, or a separate iron supplement, to ensure nutrient needs are being met.

 Eating only processed food

-If your child is eating mostly processed foods, this can be concerning, because many processed foods contain very little nutritional value for your toddler.
-Most vitamins and minerals are found in fresh, whole foods and fruits and vegetables, so your child may benefit from a multivitamin in this case.
+If your child is eating mostly processed foods, this can be concerning.
+Many processed foods contain very little nutritional value for your toddler.
+Most vitamins and minerals are found in fresh, whole foods, and fruits and vegetables, so your child may benefit from a multivitamin in this case.
 My suggestion though, is don’t use the multivitamin as just a mask to the underlying problem of an extremely unhealthy diet.
-Check out my Feeding Toddlers course for help to slowly begin introducing more fresh, whole foods to your toddler so that eventually, they may not need to rely on a multivitamin anymore.
+Check out my Feeding Toddlers course for help to slowly begin introducing more fresh, whole foods to your toddler, so that eventually they may not need to rely on a multivitamin anymore.

 Are there any issues with taking a multivitamin?

-Finally, the fact that many look and taste exactly like candy (toddlers think..candy first thing in the am…great!) isn’t thrilling to me.
+Finally, the fact that many look and taste exactly like candy (toddlers think…candy first thing in the morning…great!) isn’t thrilling to me.
 Always read the label on the back for how many vitamins your child should be taking (usually one a day) and keep them out of sight of your children, as kids often think of them as candy and try to eat more than one.